MrYsLab/telemetrix/README.md

 The project consists of a
 [Python client API](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix/blob/master/html/telemetrix/index.html)
-used to create a Python
-client
-application and C++ servers that communicate with the Python client over a serial or WiFi link.
+to create a Python client and C++ servers communicating with the client over a serial or WiFi link.

 This repository is the Python 3 client API.

-The server for Arduino serial linked devices is called [Telemetrix4Arduino](https://github.com/MrYsLab/Telemetrix4Arduino).
+The server for Arduino serial-linked devices is called [Telemetrix4Arduino](https://github.com/MrYsLab/Telemetrix4Arduino).

 The WiFi server for ESP8266 devices is called